sjl/.plan/README.markdown

 * More work on [Silt2][].
 Revamped the entity component system a bit to make it a lot more performant.
 Happy with the progress so far.
+* Finally got around to consolidating all my `utils.lisp` files in various projects into [my own personal utility library][cl-losh], because the world definitely needs another one of those.